Constraining ultralight bosonic dark matter with Keck observations of S2's orbit and kinematics: Introduction

-With the development of interferometric imaging and high-precision narrow-angle astrometry in the infrared bands in past decades, the precise measurements of stellar dynamics have attracted more and more attention~\cite{Ghez:1998ph,Eckart:2002in,Ghez:2003rt,Gillessen:2008qv,Do:2014uca}.
-Moreover, SMBH, an extreme astrophysical environment, is found in most galaxies, and we understand their properties better and better recently, thanks to the rapidly improving observations.
-Two of the most well-known experiments are the Keck Observatory~\cite{Ghez:2003qj, Do:2014uca, Hees:2020gda} and the Very Large Telescope (VLT), named GRAVITY ~\cite{2017ApJ83730G, GRAVITY:2018ofz, GRAVITY:2019zin,GRAVITY:2020gka}.
-They are observing the motion of short-period stars orbiting around our Galactic Center, Sagittarius A$^{*}$ (\SgrA), for more than 20 years.
-The observation of such extreme environments of strong gravitation, strong magnetic field and highly condensed matter, can be a good detector for searching SMBH~\cite{Kormendy:1995er, Ferrarese:2004qr,Ghez:2008ms,Genzel:2010zy,Chen:2018yje}, star and galaxy formation~\cite{Bahcall:1976aa,Quinlan:1994ed,Alexander:1999yz,Ferrarese:2000se,Alexander:2005jz}, or testing general relativity or gravitational theory~\cite{Baker:2014zba,Will:2014kxa,Yan:2019hxx}, and dark matter~\cite{Buckley:2017ijx, Lacroix:2018zmg, Bar:2019pnz, GRAVITY:2019tuf, Nampalliwar:2021tyz}, etc.
+In the last decades, with the development of interferometric imaging and high-precision narrow-angle astrometry in the infrared bands, the experimental uncertainties of the stellar kinematics in the Galactic center are significantly improved~\cite{Ghez:1998ph, Eckart:2002in,Ghez:2003rt, Gillessen:2008qv, Do:2014uca}.
+Moreover, SMBHs, one kind of astrophysical extreme compact object, is found in most galaxies, and we understand their properties better and better recently, thanks to rapidly improving observations.
+Two of the most well-known experiments are performed by the Keck Observatory~\cite{Ghez:2003qj, Do:2014uca, Do:2019txf, Hees:2020gda} and the Very Large Telescope (VLT)/GRAVITY~\cite{2017ApJ83730G, GRAVITY:2018ofz, GRAVITY:2019zin, GRAVITY:2020gka, GRAVITY:2021xju}.
+They have been observing the motion of short-period stars orbiting around the Galactic center, Sagittarius A$^{*}$ (\SgrA), for over 20 years.
+The observations of such extreme environments with strong gravity are good probes of the properties of the SMBH~\cite{Kormendy:1995er, Ferrarese:2004qr,Ghez:2008ms,Genzel:2010zy,Chen:2018yje}, the star and galaxy formation~\cite{Bahcall:1976aa,Quinlan:1994ed,Alexander:1999yz,Ferrarese:2000se,Alexander:2005jz}, the tests of general relativity or other gravity theories~\cite{Baker:2014zba,Will:2014kxa,Yan:2019hxx}, the nature of DM~\cite{Sadeghian:2013laa,Buckley:2017ijx, Lacroix:2018zmg, Bar:2019pnz, GRAVITY:2019tuf, Nampalliwar:2021tyz, Tsai:2021irw}, and so on.